What is an Anxiety Disorder?

 Hillcrest Adolescent Treatment Center (Hillcrest) is a tranquil, rehabilitation oasis expertly designed to treat adolescents struggling with teen addiction disorders.
 The magnificent residential facility is based in the tropical foothills of Agoura Hills, California.
 Rustic, yet elegant, it is uniquely situated and designed to provide and nurture healing on all levels, while focusing on the key principles of mind-body health.

-After admission at Hillcrest, our clients undergo a series of professional evaluations, aimed at finding the root cause of disorder.
+After admission at Hillcrest, our clients undergo a series of professional evaluations, aimed at finding the root cause of the disorder.
 Although unspecified anxiety disorder is more tricky to diagnose and treat, our professional evaluations, coupled with our dedicated staff and bespoke treatment plans will provide the very best opportunity for maximum healing and ultimate life quality.